 - What assurance can you provide that you are prepared to give your full-time effort to the PILLAR program?

-- The (flexible) deadline for applying to the program is Friday, April 12, 2019.
+- The applications are accepted on a rolling basis.
 Admission to PILLAR will be made on a rolling basis, though, so earlier application is encouraged.

 If you have questions about PILLAR, please contact Dr. Marieke Kruidering, the program director.